How All Wheel Drive Works: A Comprehensive Guide

+All wheel drive vehicles are similar to, but not the same as full-time 4WD systems shown near the bottom of this article.
 Instead of using a costly and heavy center differential, all wheel drive vehicles incorporate a viscous clutch that’s connected to the transfer case.
+The viscous coupling saves cost and weight and has a much simpler mechanism.

 How a viscous coupling works